ETHZ-IT-SeC/telegram2mm/README.md

   `mmctl` commandline tool needs to in `$PATH`.

-  * For attachments to work properly, Mattermost is recommended to be at least at version 7.5.1 at least.
-Versions before 7.4.0 were [known to be buggy](https://github.com/mattermost/mattermost-server/pull/20978) and [to crash on bulk imports](https://forum.mattermost.com/t/import-from-jsonl-ignores-attachments-despite-no-error-messages-and-success-at-the-end/13472/7), at least when using earlier (buggy) versions of `telegram2mm` and
+  * For attachments to work properly, Mattermost is recommended to be at least at version 7.5.1 at least as this version is tested and known to work.
+Mattermost versions before 7.4.0 were [known to be buggy](https://github.com/mattermost/mattermost-server/pull/20978) and [to crash on bulk imports](https://forum.mattermost.com/t/import-from-jsonl-ignores-attachments-despite-no-error-messages-and-success-at-the-end/13472/7), at least when using earlier (buggy) versions of `telegram2mm` and